bguiz/qryq/doco/present/markdown/present.md

 - NodeJs callback spaghetti
 - Fix this using promises
-- While better, if the code is sufficiently complex, you can still end up with promise spaghetti
+- While better, if the code is sufficiently complex, you can still end up with:
+- Promise spaghetti

 ---

 - `Q` spaghetti
+- Sample code of how *not* to use promises

 				qry.journeyPlanner = qry.journeyPlanner || 'gmaps';
 				var needGeo =